apache/cordova-docs/docs/en/edge/phonegap/contacts/ContactField/contactfield.md

 The `ContactField` object is a reusable component that is used to support contact fields in a generic fashion.
 Each `ContactField` object contains a value property, a type property, and a pref property.
 A `Contact` object stores several properties in `ContactField[]` arrays, such as phone numbers and email addresses.

 In most instances, there are no pre-determined values for the __type__ attribute of a `ContactField` object.
 For example, a phone number can have __type__ values of 'home', 'work', 'mobile', 'iPhone', or any other value that is supported by the contact database on a particular device platform.
-However, in the case of the `Contact` __photos__ field, PhoneGap makes use of the __type__ field to indicate the format of the returned image.
-PhoneGap will return __type: 'url'__ when the __value__ attribute contains a URL to the photo image, or __type: 'base64'__ when the returned __value__ attribute contains a Base64 encoded image string.
+However, in the case of the `Contact` __photos__ field, Cordova makes use of the __type__ field to indicate the format of the returned image.
+Cordova will return __type: 'url'__ when the __value__ attribute contains a URL to the photo image, or __type: 'base64'__ when the returned __value__ attribute contains a Base64 encoded image string.

 Supported Platforms
 -------------------